 She is also in line with contemporary movements that are encouraging the development of a collective paradigm, where the culture of the “we” prevails over the culture of the “I.”

 Her commitment with the awakening of the feminine and its impact on the development of collective consciousness, led her to inspire the materialization of the Amalurra project, made up of three intentional communities1 in the Basque country, Andalusia, and Catalonia.
 In addition to being Amalurra's founder, she was the project's general coordinator until April 2017.

 Her contact with different cultures has provided her with a broadmindedness that stimulates her commitment to diversity.

 Irene is a Doctor in Depth Psychology by the Pacifica Graduate Institute in Santa Barbara, California.
-Besides, she is also guest faculty in Michael Harner’s Foundation for Shamanic Studies, an active member in the GEN Council and, since the beginning of 2018, and Ambassador of this organization, a position that enables her to represent the GEN at local, national or international levels.
+Besides, she is also guest faculty in Michael Harner’s Foundation for Shamanic Studies, she was an active member in the GEN Council from July 2017 until July 2019 and, since the beginning of 2018, and Ambassador of this organization, a position that enables her to represent the GEN at local, national or international levels.

 She is also trained in family constellations and new family constellations with Bert Hellinger, systemic rituals with Daan van Kampenhout, shamanism with Michael Harner, Hakomi, Integral Coaching ®, Process Work, NLP, and yoga, among other disciplines.

 1 Intentional Communities: According to C. McLaughlin and G. Davidson, authors of Builders of the dawn: Community lifestyles in a changing world, an intentional community is made up of a group of people who have joined around a common purpose.
 They share the commitment to cooperate and create a sense of unity together.
 Such communities can combine the technological advances of the modern times with the values of our tribal roots, as well as a sense of belonging and closeness to others.